 Far too many people ignore the symptoms of hidden car accident injuries until it’s too late.

-Many hidden injuries, like TBI, arising from a car accident can get significantly worse over time without proper medical treatment.
+Many delayed car accident injuries, like TBI, arising from a car accident can get significantly worse over time without proper medical treatment.
 And to compound the problem, many insurance companies will refuse to pay for the treatment of these injuries if they are not identified early-on after a car accident has occurred.
 By the time the doctors begin treating you many months later, many insurance companies will deny coverage, saying these symptoms are unrelated to your accident because the time gap is too great between when the car accident occurred and the first time it is identified in a doctor’s chart note.

 The lawyers in my law firm assist people injured in a car accident like the one I described above quite often.
 And one thing that has always resonated with me is the dramatic difference in outcomes that exists between people who are able to receive medical care for these injuries soon after a car accident and those who wait until many months later to seek medical care.
 The other difference is the battle that almost always ensues with the insurance companies of this second group, even though the medicine is very clear that you do not need to lose consciousness to suffer a brain injury (you may remember the old story of Phineas Gage, the railroad worker who survived severe brain damage when a 3 foot iron rod went through his head and brain, but who never even lost consciousness?).